andyrichardson/tipple/docs/Domains.md

 addComment(); // This will cause the request in the first example to be refetched
 ```

-> Note: A 'mutatation' refers to any request where data in the target domain is being changed (in other words, anything which is not a GET request).
+> Note: A 'push' refers to any request where data in the target domain is being changed (in other words, anything which is not a GET request).

 ### Type safe domains